wp-plugins/thumbnail-grid/readme.txt

 [bkthumbnailgrid orderby="owner" order="DESC"]
 displays all thumbnails for all bookmarks ordered descending by the name of the owner.

+Shortcodes
+Most properties can be set in the style sheet or in the custom css module for your theme.
+The following settings are shortcode settings that apply to individual grids.
+Note that for width and height values you may use any valid unit of height: px, cm, %, etc. Note: Media Image sizes are configured in the wordpress admin panel under Settings/Media.
+The default thumbnail size is 150px by 150px.
+The style sheet is configured to handle the default thumbnail size.
+To properly display your images, you must modify the height and witdth in the thumbanil shortcode or the style sheet.

+height
+The height of thumbnail image.
+This value defaults to the height of the thumbnail or the setting in the style sheet.

+width
+The width of the thumbnail image.
+This value defaults to the width of the thumbnail or the setting in the style sheet.
+To display an image proportionately, set this value to ‘auto’;

+gridwidth
+The width of the grid. this value defaults to the width of the grid area or to the setting in the style sheet.

+showcaption
+Set showcaption=FALSE to hide the captions showcaption defaults to TRUE

+captionheight
+This value sets the caption height and hides the overflow (if there is more text than can fit into the caption area, it will not be visible).
+The display defaults to one line of text or the value in the style sheet.

+captionwidth
+The caption width.
+This value defaults to the width variable above or to the setting in the style sheet.

+wraptext
+Wrap the text in the caption.
+Normally the text is limited to one line and overflow is indicated by an elipses.
+Please note that, to avoid a misaligned grid, you should set a caption height when wrapping text in a grid that has more than one row. wraptext defaults to FALSE

+aligngrid
+When the gridwidth value is set, set this value to left, right or center

+imagesize
+Media Image sizes are configured in the wordpress admin panel under Settings/Media.
+You can use any size in the plugin.
+The default value is ‘thumb’. thumb thumbnail medium large post-thumbnail

 == Installation ==